A practical guide to Zendesk workflow rules in 2026

 Triggers are the real workhorses of your Zendesk account.
 They're business rules that fire off the moment a ticket is created or updated.
 Think of them as your "if this happens, then do that right now" engine.
 They're perfect for stuff that needs to happen instantly as part of your main workflow.

-- For example: If a new ticket comes in and its subject line has the word "refund," a trigger can instantly set the priority to High and assign it to your Billing team.
-No human intervention needed.
+• For example: If a new ticket comes in and its subject line has the word "refund," a trigger can instantly set the priority to High and assign it to your Billing team.
+No manual effort required.

 Automations: The time-based actions

-Automations are a lot like triggers, but they aren't instant.
-Instead, they run on a schedule (usually once an hour) and look for tickets that meet certain time-based conditions.
-They are designed for follow-ups, reminders, and general clean-up tasks that don't need to happen the second a ticket is touched.
+Automations are a lot like triggers, but they run based on time rather than immediate actions.
+Usually running once an hour, they look for tickets that meet certain time-based conditions.
+They are designed for follow-ups, reminders, and general tasks that help keep your queue clean.

-- For example: If a ticket has been sitting in a "Pending" state for more than 48 hours while you wait for a customer to reply, an automation can send a polite nudge or even bump its priority so an agent knows to take a look.
+• For example: If a ticket has been sitting in a "Pending" state for more than 48 hours while you wait for a customer to reply, an automation can send a polite nudge or flag the ticket so an agent knows to check back in.

 Macros: Your team's shortcuts

-Macros are your team's best friend for repetitive tasks.
+Macros are your team's best friend for handling common tasks efficiently.
 They are pre-made sets of actions that an agent can apply to a ticket with a single click.
-Instead of typing the same answer and changing the same ticket fields again and again, agents can use a macro to get it all done at once.
+Instead of typing the same answer and changing the same ticket fields repeatedly, agents can use a macro to handle it all instantly.

-- For example: An agent dealing with a common question can apply a "Password Reset" macro.
+• For example: An agent dealing with a common question can apply a "Password Reset" macro.
 That one click could pop a pre-written response into the reply, add a "password-reset" tag for your reports, and set the ticket's status to Solved.
-Easy.
+It's a great way to stay consistent.

 A screenshot of the Zendesk Macros settings page, illustrating how agents can create shortcuts for common tasks as part of their Zendesk workflow rules.